OmniVirt/OmniVirt-iOS-SDK/README.md

    <pre>
    player.load(withContentID: 24); // Replace 24 into your Content ID.
    </pre>
-## Tutorial - Let's embed your content into your app
+## Tutorial - Let's embed your content into your controller

 VRKitExample project mainly consists of VRKit.framework and ViewController code.
 The program is very simple and coded in very straightforward way.
 This tutorial shows you how to make fullscreen cardboard app within minutes.

-Inside ViewController, you will find View created under "Player" named with VRPlayer class.
+Inside ViewController, you will find View created under "Player" named with VRPlayer class. **If you plan to use VRPlayer in both landscape and portrait orientation, please make sure to set your controller to allows both orientation**.
+Gyroscope may not give proper value if device orientation is not supported and the phone is rotated.

 ![alt tag](https://s3.amazonaws.com/adsoptimal-3dx-assets/manual_upload/wiki/step+1+-+Check+VRPlayer+View.png)